himanimanjunath/wildlife-species-identifier/README.md

     * Analyzed the confusion matrix and overall classification performance.
     * Observed strong linear separability in the dataset.
     * Chose a linear kernel for the SVM, as it is well-suited for high-dimensional, linearly separable data.

+## Deployment
+### Frontend
+I designed and implemented the frontend for this project to connect with the backend and showcase our work at the end-of-quarter demo.
+Using React (bundled with Vite) and custom CSS, I built an interface that allows users to upload an image and receive a species prediction with a confidence score.

+Features
+* Upload wildlife images directly from your device
+* Display predicted species name and confidence score
+* Mocked prediction logic to simulate ML results, to show the interface is functional while our backend integration was in progress

+For ML Integration:
+The frontend was structured to seamlessly connect with the Flask backend.
+Once deployed, the handleImageUpload function in App.jsx would forward uploaded images to the backend API, which will process them through the ResNet50 + SVM pipeline and return real prediction results.

+Tech Stack:
+* React
+* Vite
+* Node.js
+* Custom CSS

+### Backend

+## Project Tech Stack:

 ## Challenges
 * Searching for an adequate dataset